wasmCloud/krustlet-wasmcloud-provider/demos/wascc/hello-world-assemblyscript/README.md

-# Hello World AssemblyScript for wasCC
+# Hello World AssemblyScript for wasmCloud

 A simple hello world example in AssemblyScript that will print the environment variables available to the process as an HTTP response.

-It is meant to be a simple demo for the wascc-provider with Krustlet.
+It is meant to be a simple demo for the wasmcloud-provider with Krustlet.

 ## Running the example